spizeck/Sea-Saba-Knowledge-Base/docs/DiveOperations/MorningRoutine.md

 - **Dinghy Preparation**: One person is tasked with retrieving the dinghy, while the remainder of the team accompanies the trucks to the designated dock.
 The dinghy will then be used to transport one captain and one crew member for each boat from the dock to their respective vessels, which are moored offshore.
 Afterward, the dinghy is securely stored away, and the person responsible assists with further preparations.

-- **Preparation at the Dock**: While the dinghy is in use, the rest of the crew begins unloading tanks from the truck onto the dock, preparing for the boats' arrival.
+- **Preparation at the Dock**: While the dinghy is transferring crew to the boat(s), the remaining crew begins unloading tanks from the truck onto the dock, preparing for the boats' arrival.
+In scenarios where one boat is scheduled to depart earlier than another—possibly due to the other boat accommodating numerous new divers, for example—this boat should be positioned either in front of the others or on the outside when boats are docked side by side.

 ### Tasks Upon Reaching the Boat